Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 [//]: # "[![Discord][discussion-shield]][discussion-url]"

 <!-- ABOUT THE PROJECT -->
-# Migration toolkit for Xperience by Kentico
+# Xperience by Kentico: Kentico Migration Tool

 The Migration toolkit transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.